 Newcomers in the 201-300 range include Adrianza (205), Pineda (218), Gonzalez (220), Cron (221), May (263), Schoop (272), Duffey (286), and Perez (292).
 Jason Castro also moved up 49 spots to #201.

 Falling out of the top300 this year are Dave Edwards, Jim Nettles, Matt Garza, Joe Bonikowski, Freddie Toliver, Mark Portugal, Wayne Granger, Brian Buchanan, Willie Norwood, Pat Mahomes, and Chad Allen.

-I stole most of the idea from when Aaron Gleeman started his top40 list over a decade ago.
+I stole the idea from when Aaron Gleeman started his top40 list over a decade ago, but just decided to expand to a nice big round 300.
 The below quote is his, and the rest is an excerpt from a book I put together at the 50 year mark.
-I’ve updated the list and stats through 2018.
+I’ve updated the list and stats through 2019.